TOMToolkit/tom_base/docs/introduction/updating.rst

 Remove references to `tom_alerts` and `tom_catalogs`
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-These apps were deprecated and will eventually be removed from the toolkit.
+These apps were deprecated and will be removed from the toolkit within the next 6 months.
+If you need to maintain these references until then, you just need to make sure they are included in your `INSTALLED_APPS` as they are not included in the `default_settings`.
-Instead of these apps, use :doc:`tom_dataservices <../data_services/index>`.
+Instead of these apps, use :doc:`tom_dataservices <../data_services/index>` for querying external sources.

 Update references to `tom_dataproducts`
 +++++++++++++++++++++++++++++++++++++++